 So what is a home-based business deduction?

-As I mentioned it is only for business owners or independent contractors and you can qualify if you rent or outright own your home….
+As I mentioned, it is only for business owners or independent contractors, and you can qualify if you rent or own your home…

-So these are the two qualifications that you have to meet in order to qualify for the deduction.
+So these are the two qualifications you must meet to qualify for the deduction.

 One is this must become your primary place of business.
 Meaning if you choose to take this, you cannot keep another office somewhere else where you work out of.

-If you use a temporary wework solution, it is totally fine.
+If you use a temporary work solution, it is beautiful.

-I think for most ecom owners that is not too hard to meet.
-The 2nd is the space must be regularly exclusively used for your business.
-So it has to be a room that is dedicated for business and not split with personal activity, so a living room would be a bad choice for example.
+For most com owners, that is not too hard to meet.
+The 2nd is the space must be regularly and exclusively used for your business.
+So it has to be a room dedicated to business and not split with personal activity so that a living space would be wrong.
 If your home is your only business location, it’s easy to show that it is your principal place of business.

-But if you work at home and in an office, you will need to consider two factors.
-These are the two methods of home deduction: one is simplified and one actual expense deduction.
-If your home office is 300 square feet or less and you opt to take the simplified deduction, the IRS gives you a deduction of $5 per square foot of your home that is used for business, up to a maximum of $1,500 for a 300-square-foot space.
+But you must consider two factors if you work at home and in an office.
+These are the two methods of home deduction: one is simplified, and one is actual expense deduction.
+If your home office is 300 square feet or less and you take the simplified assumption, the IRS gives you a conclusion of $5 per square foot of your home used for business, up to a maximum of $1,500 for a 300-square-foot space.

 If you haven’t been keeping good records of what else you’re using in your home for your business, this is a great way to get at least some deduction for working from home.

-Here’s a quick example: Brad operates his shirt brand from his home office at home.
-This is his only office and it is used just for his business room.
-The room is about 200 square feet, so for Brad he can take a deduction of 200 x 5= $1000 deduction just like that, with 2 min of math right there and then.
+Here’s a quick example: Brad operates his shirt brand from his home office.
+This is his only office, used just for his business room.
+The room is about 200 square feet so Brad can take a 200 x 5= $1000 deduction just like that, with 2 min of math right then.